Central Visa Unit National Visa – Long-Stay Visa

 • Collecting the Passport: Following the processing of the application, usually within 6 to 8 weeks, the applicant is provided with a new shipping label and the passport is returned using the courier service.
 Should the visa be issued, it will be affixed on the applicant’s passport and will outline the specific travel permissions granted, such as the duration of stay and the terms of their extended visit.

-The extended visa application process, designed for individuals seeking an extended stay in a foreign country, is available in selected countries, involves the following steps:
+The extended visa application process, designed for individuals seeking an extended stay in a foreign country, is available in selected countries.
+The process will take 6-8 weeks, and involves the following steps:

 • Contact the Visa Application Centre (VAC): The applicant initiates the process by making use of online facilitation, and reaching out to the designated VAC.
 They can inquire about the necessary procedures and gather information on the required documentation.